Welcome to Sycamore Class (Year 4)

 PE

-The children have PE on Wednesday and Friday this term.
+The children have PE on Wednesday this term.
 Children need a full PE kit on these days; school PE top, black shorts or tracksuit and trainers.
 Please ensure you child has sun cream on and a sun hat for warmer weather.

 English